ziliolu/42_minishell/README.md

 [Click here](https://github.com/ziliolu/42_push_swap/blob/main/push_swap.pdf) to access the complete subject of this project.

 ## Lexer - Tokenization Overview
-In Minishell, building a lexer is a powerful strategy that helps break down your input commands into smaller meaningful units called "tokens."
-Tokens are like the individual pieces of a puzzle that Minishell uses to understand and execute your commands correctly.
+In Minishell, building a lexer is a powerful strategy that helps break down your input commands into smaller meaningful units called `tokens.` Tokens are like the individual pieces of a puzzle that Minishell uses to understand and execute your commands correctly.
 Let's go through an example to understand tokenization better:

-Example Command:
+Example command:
 ```bash
    minishell$ ls -l | wc > "file1" >> 'file2' << eof
 ```
+##### Step 1.
+Identifying Tokens

+- Lexer looks for specific patterns or special characters that help identify different parts of your command.
+It groups these parts together to create individual tokens.
+Let's see how it breaks down the example command:

 <img src="https://github.com/ziliolu/42_minishell/blob/main/info/lexer.png?raw=true"/>

+##### Step 2.
+Understanding the Tokens

+###### Token type
+`word`: represents command names, options, and file names like 'ls', '-l', 'wc', 'eof'.
+`w_space`: represents white spaces used for separating parts of the command.

 ## Parser

 ## Installation